 Drugs/alcohol not the solution – escape mechanism, seek professional help

 Improve lifestyle habits – physical activity / healthy eating

 Reduce stress at work – communicate needs in a non-confrontational manner

 Check medications – many may aggravate depression or anxiety

 Eliminate caffeine – and other stimulants from diet

 Increase Omega-3 fatty acids – oily fish or supplements

 Restful, restorative sleep

-And remember suggestions in Part 2 – Mindful Breathing.
+And remember suggestions in our previous blog – Mindful Breathing.

 We will dive further into the hormones of stress: cortisol, adrenaline and noradrenaline in our next blog.